 DHCH@ISR provides a unique opportunity for scholars and researchers to discuss multifaceted perspectives of the Digital Humanities, to broaden their horizons of digital practices and humanities methodologies.
 Supporting their thinking about Digital Humanities approaches to the different disciplines but also the arts and heritage and bring them in exchange with internationally involved institutions.

-Data Science in Arts and Humanities DHCH2023
+Data Science and Digitization of Cultural Heritage DHCH2023

 Digital Humanities Methodologies DHCH2022

 Algorithmic methods are increasingly infiltrating the humanities through the use of computer-based research.
 This leads to fundamental changes with regard to methods employed, and consequently methodological approaches in the humanities.
 Leading to questions of how the different disciplines get shaped through these methods.
 How do we frame our methodological approaches?

 That's why the focus of this event is on methodologies.
 By bringing together professionals working with very different methodologies we explore this topic on behalf of digital humanities.